 Yule - a feast of the sun?

-Take a moment to take long, hard stare at the sun (proverbially of course).
+Take a moment to take a long, hard stare at the sun (proverbially of course).
 Is it not radiant?
-The tempting assumption that the solstices (and equinoxes) formed the basis of pre-Christian Scandinavian religious feasts, is prevalent not only in modern Heathenry and Asatru (cf. Schnurbein 2016: 111), but is also reproduced in countless popular media articles on the ancient origins (excuse my French) of Yule in Northern Europe.
+The tempting assumption that the solstices (and equinoxes) formed the basis of pre-Christian Scandinavian religious feasts, is prevalent not only in modern Heathenry and Ásatrú, but is also reproduced in countless popular media articles on the ancient origins (no pun intended) of Yule in Northern Europe.
 This view was also widely held by scholars of the field up until the turn of the last century, and though fewer think so today, it has somehow stuck.
-Since scholars in general are either too overworked (or too lazy) to address the public, not a whole lot has been done to correct this assumption.
+Even if many have changed their opinion in recent years, this has hardly seeped into the public consciousness.

-His interpretation will get the final word here, as his much lauded publication Jul, disting och förkyrklig tideräkning (2006) remains the most comprehensive, and academically sound exploration of the Nordic pre-Christian calendars.
-This classic has been out of print since the world was young, but luckily a PDF has since been released officially (you can find it at the bottom of the page, and it includes a lengthy English step-by-step summary).
+His interpretation will get the final word here, as his much lauded publication Jul, disting och förkyrklig tideräkning (2006) remains the most comprehensive and academically sound exploration of the Nordic pre-Christian calendars.
+Sad to say, this classic has been out of print since the world was young, but luckily a PDF has since been released officially (you can find it at the bottom of the page, and it includes a very handy step-by-step English summary in the end).

 Given the solar bias of yuletide speculation, there is a lot of hot talk about the solar characteristics of this or that Norse deity.
-Freyr above all, is subject to a lot of discussion, as Snorri places him in control of sunshine and rain (Gylfaginning 24).
+I won’t say that all of it isn’t worth considering, but you’ll be wise to maintain a critical eye.
+The god Freyr is subject to a lot of discussion, probably above all, as Snorri places him in control of sunshine and rain (Gylfaginning 24).
 Whichever solar features Freyr may have had, he is never described as the sun itself, and to be fair, this is seldom claimed in modern discourse, either.
 I wouldn't bother including him in this discussion, were it not for the fact that celestial bodies are so important to the Norse perception of time.
-Norse mythology is one example of a mythology where the sun (Sól) is personified as female.
-Something which is rarely taken into account outside of academic discussion.
-Her counterpart, the moon (Máni), is personified as male, which is also counter to many other mythologies (and our assumptions about their uniformity).
-However, neither the sun nor the moon are gods per se (certainly not æsir, anyway), which does set Norse religion apart from certain other old timey religions.
-Rather, they seem to do cosmological tasks in subortination to the gods (Simek 2007: 297), like servants (or tools).
-This is clearly laid out in stanzas 4 through 6 of the eddic poem Vǫluspá, describing an early phase of the universe where the celestial bodies were unaware of their purpose, and how it was given to them when the gods first divided the days.
-This enabled the reckoning of time.
+However, Sól (“Sun” - personified as female, rather idiosyncratically in Norse mythology) and Máni (“Moon”.
+Male, likewise) are not deities per se but personifications in pre-Christian Scandinavian religion.
+There was no proper cult attached to them as far anybody can tell.
+This sets Nordic religion apart from several other old timey religions.
+Rather, they to do cosmological tasks in subordination to the gods (Simek 2007: 297), like servants (or tools).
+This seems laid out in stanzas 4 through 6 of the eddic poem Vǫluspá, describing an early phase of the universe where the celestial bodies were unaware of their purpose, and how it was given to them when the gods first divided the days.
+This enabled the reckoning of time, and time - it turns out - is important in Norse religion.

-In Alvíssmál, another eddic poem, the moon is even referred to by the name Ártali, roughly translatable as He-Who-Counts-The-Year.
-While the life-affirming properties of the sun mustn't have been lost on pre-Christian Scandinavians, they seem to have regarded the sun as a cosmic feature, rather than an object of direct worship, serving a practical purpose.
-The sun moves in accordance with divine intention - not as the movement of a god itself.
+In Alvíssmál, another eddic poem, the moon is even referred to by the name Ártali, roughly translatable as “He-Who-Counts-The-Year”.
+While the life-affirming properties of the sun could hardly have been lost on pre-Christian Scandinavians, they seem to have regarded the sun as a cosmic feature, rather than an object of direct worship.
+It’s a service, somewhat simplified.
+The sun moves in accordance with divine intent.

 Hǫkunótt - a Norse pagan Yule feast